briansak/clus2022-devwks-3140/README.md

 Note the activites in this workflow that automate many of the steps outlined in the AWS EC2 Incident Response Guide.

-1) Enables Termination Protection on the instance
+> *Enables Termination Protection on the instance
-2) Sets a restricted Security Group limiting access
+> *Sets a restricted Security Group limiting access
-3) Removes it from any Auto Scaling Groups
+> *Removes it from any Auto Scaling Groups
-4) Removes it from any Elastic Load Balancers
+> *Removes it from any Elastic Load Balancers
-5) Snapshots connected Elastic Block Storage devices
+> *Snapshots connected Elastic Block Storage devices
-6) Tags the instance with IR details
+> *Tags the instance with IR details

-Run your imported workflow.
+2) Run your imported workflow.

-Return to your created workflow that pulls instance details.
+3) Return to your previously created workflow **Query EC2 Instance** that pulls instance details.

-Note the differences to your instance.
+4) Note the differences to your instance.

 _**Integration with SecureX threat response**_